... parts: mysql: plugin: nil stage-packages: [mysql-server] # ...

 - Notify a tracer of the denial.

-I'm not a member of the security team (so take my words with a grain of salt), but only two of these options were valid for the snap use-case: either kill the offending application, or return an errno from the syscall.
+Only two of these options were valid for the snap use-case: either kill the offending application, or return an errno from the syscall.
 The other options were I believe either racy or impossible to implement in a generic manner.
-The obvious winner there is to return an errno-- let the application handle its own denial, maybe it can recover.
+The obvious winner there is to return an errno– let the application handle its own denial, maybe it can recover.
 However, therein lies a seccomp filters shortcoming: if one uses the errno option, none of the denials get logged!
 So the security team chose the last remaining option: kill the offending application immediately.

 Beyond that issue, MySQL was pretty easy to get working.
 It runs based on config files which can contain environment variables, so I just ship custom versions in the snap.